saezlab/cheerio/inst/query_contrasts_sidebar.md

 You have to select

 - **Contrast**, please see our data overview.
-- **cut off alpha ** desired significance level for each individual contrast
+- **Cut off alpha** desired significance level for each individual contrast
-- **cut off genes plot** Select how many genes you want to plot.
+- **Cut off genes plot** Select how many genes you want to plot.